doggy-dev/package-drone-bamboo/README.md

 -------------------------
 Bamboo is a commercial build server like Jenkins.
 It can be extended by plug-ins.

-What does this plug-in does?
+What does this plug-in do?
 ----------------------------
 This plug-in enables the user to create a deploy task in a deployment job that will upload built artifacts to Package Drone™